3 Days in Colorado This Spring at Steamboat

 On day two, give your legs a rest and explore the town of Steamboat Springs.
 Head downtown to try one of the local breakfast spots.
 Check out Winona’s for an amazing breakfast, but make sure you save room for one of their homemade desserts, like their incredible cinnamon rolls.
 Or, visit Yampa Valley Kitchen for locally-sourced cuisine and some of the best hand-crafted cocktails in town.

-Once you’ve filled up on breakfast, get ready for some good old-fashion fun on the
+Once you’ve filled up on breakfast, get ready for some good old-fashion fun on th

-ir newly added sledding hill at Howelsen Hill- Steamboat’s community ski and snowboarding hill.
-This area is home to the Steamboat Springs Winter Sports Club and has helped produce the most winter Olympians of any town in the U.S.- 98 and counting!
+e newly added sledding hill at Howelsen Hill– Steamboat’s community ski and snowboarding hill.
+This area is home to the Steamboat Springs Winter Sports Club and has helped produce the most winter Olympians of any town in the U.S.- 100 and counting!
 Sledding here is the perfect activity to do with your family, right in the heart of downtown.

 One of the best secrets to spring skiing and riding is Steamboat’s First Tracks program.
-Start your day early by grabbing a quick bite at Gondola Joe’s (our favorite is a hand-crafted beverage, like the Mocha, and Lifty burrito), then board the gondola earlier than usual and enjoy the Sundown area of the mountain before it officially opens for the day.
-That means, if Steamboat gets one of those perfect spring storms, you’ll be enjoying the powder first.
+Start your day early by grabbing a coffee and quick bite at Hot Mess Coffee & Grilled Sandwiches, then board the Steamboat Gondola earlier than usual and be one of the first to enjoy the Sundown area of the mountain before it officially opens for the day.
+That means, if Steamboat gets one of those perfect spring storms, you’ll be enjoying fresh Champagne Powder® snow.
 Even if it doesn’t snow, getting first tracks on those crisp, fresh groomers is one of the best feelings around.
 Lay down some amazing turns, and take in the quiet mountain atmosphere, all before the Sundown Express lift opens to the public at 9 am.

 Take a breather after burning your legs on some early morning laps, pop into Four Points Lodge for one of their legendary Bloody Mary’s.
 It is the perfect reward for getting up a little earlier and a great filler to keep you going for the rest of the day.